Agnes Obel: Influences

 Obel is influenced by artists such as Roy Orbison and also by the French composers Claude Debussy, Maurice Ravel, and Erik Satie.
-She also likes Edgar Allan Poe and photographers Sibylle Bergemann, Robert Mapplethorpe, Tina Modotti, and Alfred Hitchcock.
+She also likes Edgar Allan Poe, photographers Sibylle Bergemann, Robert Mapplethorpe, and Tina Modotti, and director Alfred Hitchcock.

 Concerning Hitchcock, she said, "I adore his enigmatic style, his sophisticated esthetic but always with an extreme simplicity."
 The cover of her first album, photographed by Berlin photographer Mali Lazell, is an 'homage' to The Birds.

 Obel also likes the experimental filmmaker Maya Deren.
 Sometimes, Obel tests some of her demos on Deren's movies.
 Obel is also a huge fan of Nina Simone: "I have a fantastic live album by Nina Simone on which she sings "Who Knows Where the Time Goes".
 Her vocals seem to come out of nowhere.
 Magic."
-In addition to classical music, Obel listens to artists like Mort Garson (The Zodiac – Cosmic Sounds), The Smiths (How Soon Is Now?), and Françoise Hardy (Où va la chance).
+In addition to classical music, Obel listens to artists like Mort Garson (The Zodiac: Cosmic Sounds), The Smiths ("How Soon Is Now?"), and Françoise Hardy ("Où va la chance").

 In February 2017, and after her covers of John Cale and Jeff Buckley songs, Obel performed "Hallelujah" in a tribute to the late Leonard Cohen at the 'Victoire de la Musique 2017'.

 Personal life

-Obel has lived in Berlin since 2006 with her partner, photographer and animation artist Alex Brüel Flagstad, who filmed and directed the music videos for "Riverside" from Obel's debut album Philharmonics (2010), and "Dorian", "The Curse", and "Aventine" from Aventine (2013).
+Obel met Alex Brüel Flagstad, her future husband, when they were both 13.
+They began dating a decade later and moved to Berlin in 2006.
+Flagstad, a photographer and animation artist, filmed and directed the music videos for "Riverside", "Dorian", "The Curse", and "Aventine".
+They have a daughter together.

+Obel has said that she suffers from insomnia while in the process of writing songs.
+In an interview with Clash, Obel described herself as "not religious at all".

 Usage in media

 Three songs from the Philharmonics album were on the soundtrack of the 2009 film Submarino ("Riverside", "Brother Sparrow", and "Philharmonics").
+"Brother Sparrow" was also used in season 1, episode 2, of the series A Nearly Normal Family.